mstatt/tr-102/README.md

 As a continuation from the 1st task runner tutorial, in this session we are going to be installing and using gulp.js again but we want to add to our html page optimization with javascript uglification and javascript obfuscation.

-# Set up your directory structure as follows:
+# TR-102 dev directory structure as follows:
 Project Folder(TR-102)

 -test